Bonomo, Haxton, & Koon Among First-Time Poker Hall of Fame Candidates

 The brief

-The Poker Hall of Fame has unveiled its 2026 candidate slate, marking a significant shift in how the institution recognizes excellence in the game.
-The finalists include several prominent players making their first appearance on the ballot, signaling an evolution in the voting process and eligibility criteria that now permits multiple inductees in a single year.
+The Poker Hall of Fame has unveiled its slate of eight finalists for the 2026 class, marking a significant shift in how the institution recognizes excellence in the game.
+Among the candidates are several prominent players competing for induction under a revised framework that permits multiple inductees in a single year, a departure from the traditional single-honoree model that had long defined the selection process.

 Original report